 Every interaction matters: From the first time a prospect interacts with an SDR or AE, to when they convert to a paying customer, through first value delivered, and on to adoption, engagement, and expansion over the rest of the customer’s 3, 5, 7, or 10-year+ lifecycle.

-Sales is actually the front line when it comes to Customer Success.
+Sales are actually the front line when it comes to Customer Success.

 When I’m talking to a potential consulting client, not only am I responsible for closing the deal, but I also have to work with them.
 I am acutely aware of the negatives associated with closing a deal I shouldn’t.